 Metlox Potteries of Manhattan Beach, California, operated between 1927 and 1989 as a manufacturer of a wide range of dinnerware and artware products.
 An early iteration of the company, Proutyline Products Company, was founded by the Prouty family in 1921.
 Proutyline built a manufacturing plant in Hermosa Beach, California, and produced architectural tile under the brand Hermosa Tile.
 Theodor (T.C.)
 Prouty and his son Willis were avid inventors with over 70 patents credited to them.
 Among their patents was a design for a tunnel kiln in 1925, which allowed them to dramatically increase tile production.
 In 1926, the Proutys sold their factory to Ohio-based American Encaustic Tiling Company.

-The dinnerware production halted in the early 1940s at the plant while Metlox produced a variety of metal shell casings and machine parts to support the war effort, and after the war, the company returned to dinnerware production.
-The lines that followed in the early 1940s catered to the craze for hand-painted dinnerware (following the success of Franciscan Desert Rose) with lines like Camellia and Ivy.
-Willis Prouty sold the firm in 1946 to Evan K. Shaw.
-Shaw was no stranger to the ceramics business.
-During the late 1930s he worked for a small company that purchased pottery factory seconds and closeouts as promotional giveaways at movie theaters.
-He developed relationships with most of the Southern California potteries and became good friends with Fay Bennison, the president of Vernon Kilns.
+Dinnerware production halted in the early 1940s while Metlox produced a variety of metal shell casings and machine parts to support the war.
+Post-war dinnerware lines that followed catered to the new craze for hand-painted dinnerware (following the success of Franciscan Desert Rose) with lines like Camellia and Ivy.
+In 1946, Willis Prouty sold Metlox to Evan K. Shaw.
+Shaw developed relationships with most of the Southern California potteries and became good friends with Fay Bennison, the president of Vernon Kilns.
 Metlox’s best and most interesting dinnerware design work came under the direction of Shaw in the 1950s with iconic lines like Contempora, Aztec, Navajo and Del Rey, to name just a few.